jonathf/enw/README.rst

 For basic usage, run the basic wrapper::

-    envmgr
+    enw

 It will create a virtual environment (which default to ``python3``) under the folder name ``.py3``.
 A line sourcing of the file ``.py3/bin/activate`` will be placed in a file ``.env``.
 This will activate the environment everytime you enter the folder or one of its subfolders.

-In addition, the script will look for the file ``~/.envmgrrc``.
+In addition, the script will look for the file ``~/.enwrc``.
 It will read this file and install its content using ``pip install -r``, using the newly installed virtual environment.

 If you want to use another python version, this is possible by adding a positional version number.
 For example::

-    envmgr 2.7
+    enw 2.7

 It will then repeat the whole process, but with the folder ``.py27``.

 To switch back to Python 3 setup, just run::

-    envmgr 3
+    enw 3

 If you *do* want to reinstall an environment, this is also possible::

-    envmgr -f 2.7
+    enw -f 2.7